-Home Art Gallery Work in Progress Meet the Artist Details and Prices Contact the Artist
+Home Art Gallery Work in Progress Meet the Artist Contact the Artist

 This section is very exciting for me to share with you.
 For those art enthusiasts who are not currently creating your own body of work, these "in progress" comments may be an enlightening eye-opener.
 For those of you who do actively strive to live through a creative mode, I applaud your efforts and encourage you to persevere.

-108 Hands Touching Life is my latest project focus.
-It's beginning was born out of an opportunity to study at the world renoun Pilchuck Glass School, in Stanwood, WA.
-When I returned home, I was so inspired to begin developing a vision that would incorporate various poses of life-size kiln-cast glass hands with Raku ceramic elements, resulting in an exhibition offering 108 hands expressing gentle human experiences.
-This Work In Progress section is an overview opportunity for you to take a peek at the ins and outs of my current artistic journey.
+In 2005 108 Hands Touching Life was my first conceptual series that was born out of an opportunity to study at the world renoun Pilchuck Glass School, in Stanwood, WA.
+When I returned home, I was so inspired to begin developing a vision that would incorporate various poses of life-size kiln-cast glass hands with Raku ceramic elements, resulting in an exhibition offering "108 hands" expressing gentle human experiences.
+This Work In Progress section is an overview opportunity for you to take a peek at the ins and outs of this challenging journey.

 To begin building the bridge between kiln-cast glass and Raku ceramics, all I needed (I thought) was clay, glazes, a propane Raku kiln with reduction bins for the Raku elements, plus an electronically controlled kiln, casting glass, plaster molds, molding alginate and casting wax for the glass hands, and of course the backbone to any project, the journal to keep sketches, firing schedules, materials used, etc. - everything documented and organized.